jhh130910/workshop-popgenome/README.md

 install.packages("PopGenome").
 The following files are necessary to conduct this practical session:

--   fasta\_file.txt, fasta files for one locus from different *Arabidopsis thaliana* individuals (accessions) and the outgroup sequence from *Arabidopsis lyrata* in the folder **fasta**
+-   fasta\_file.txt, a fasta file for one locus from different *Arabidopsis thaliana* individuals (accessions) and the outgroup sequence from *Arabidopsis lyrata* in the folder **fasta**